ML-Bioinfo-CEITEC/ENNGene/README.md

  * `FASTA file` - When used for Evaluation, a klass name must be provided as a last part of the header, separated by a space.
 E.g. '>chr16:655478-655578 FUS_positives'.
  * `Text input` - Available for Prediction.
 Paste one sequence per line.
  * `Blackbox dataset` - Available for Evaluation.
 Provide a path to the blackbox dataset file exported by the Preprocess module.
+Dataset should come from the same data as those used for training the model, or the parameters must match at least (e.g. class names, window size, branches...).

 *Note: If the Conservation score branch is applied, only files in BED format are accepted, as the coordinates are necessary to get the score.*